Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Estimation of the Physical Properties

 First, we evaluate the goodness-of-fit for each of the 14 or less estimations using the Bayesian Information Criterion (BIC) that is defined as

 where $\chi_{\rm min}^2$ is the minimized $\chi^2$ given by the best fit model SED, $q$ is the number of free parameters ($q=2$ for results from Section \ref{subsec:SEDfit} and $q=3$ for results from Section \ref{subsec:two-comp}), and $m$ is the number of independent observations.
-The smaller value of BIC means the model SED fits better to the observed SED.
-Thus, the weighted mean using the inverse of BIC as the weight is expected to give a good estimation of the physical parameter for each galaxy.
-Next, we derive the PDF of the weighted mean for each physical parameter with the bootstrap method.
-For each physical parameter, we randomly resample from the 14 or less estimations and calculate the weighted mean of them, and repeat this for $N=1000$ times to obtain the histogram of the weighted mean.
-By normalizing this histogram, we can obtain the PDF of the weighted mean of each physical parameter.
-We adopt the peak of the distribution as the MLE of the physical parameter, and derive its $1\sigma$ uncertainty from the 16th and 84th percentile.
-Following the prescription above, we obtain two PDFs for each physical parameter under the assumption of dust extinction law: Calzetti or SMC law.

-We also obtain a PDF for each physical parameter using both results of SED fittings with assuming Calzetti law and SMC law, which leads to an estimation of the physical parameter with the uncertainty of dust extinction law being took into account.
-Specifically, we utilize all the 28 or less best-fit estimations obtained with SED fittings assuming Calzetti or SMC law, and randomly resample from these best-fit estimations as we did above.
-We then obtain a PDF of the weighted mean of each physical parameter using both results with Calzetti and SMC law (we call this estimation as "Calzetti+SMC bootstrap estimation").
+The smaller value of BIC means the model SED fits better to the observed SED, and the likelihood $\mathcal{L}$ of the model SED given the observed data is $\mathcal{L}\propto\exp(-{\rm BIC}/2)$.
+Naively, the estimation that gives the smallest BIC is the most likely, and thus one may think adopting the physical parameter estimation with the smallest BIC (which gives the maximum likelihood) is reasonable.
+However, the maximum likelihood value is not distinctively larger than those in other cases, and the difference in physical parameter estimations is not negligible between the maximum likelihood model and other models with comparable likelihood (c.f., Figure \ref{fig:bootstrap_1411} in Appendix \ref{apd:Example_bootstrap}).
+Thus adopting only the estimation with the maximum likelihood and discarding all the other estimations seem to be risky.
+To take this into account, for each physical parameter, we calculate the weighted mean and weighted standard deviation using $\exp(-{\rm BIC}/2)$ as the weight, and use them as the best estimations and its uncertainties for each physical parameters.
+We derive weighted means and weighted standard deviations for each of attenuation law assumptions (Calzetti law or SMC law).
+This gives the physical parameter estimations under the assumption of attenuation law.
+We also derive these values using all the set of best-fit SEDs, including both of Calzetti and SMC assumption, to obtain a best estimation taking the uncertainty of dust attenuation law into account (we call this estimation as "Calzetti+SMC estimation").

-As a result, for each physical parameter $x$, we derive three PDFs of the weighted mean $P(\langle x \rangle)$ with Calzetti, SMC, and Calzetti+SMC bootstrap estimation.
-In Appendix \ref{apd:Example_bootstrap}, we show an example of the estimation procedure described in this subsection for one galaxy in the final sample (1411-GS).
+As a result, for each physical parameter, we derive three estimations and the associated uncertainties: Calzetti, SMC, and Calzetti+SMC estimations.
+In Appendix \ref{apd:Example_bootstrap}, we show an example of this physical parameter estimation described in this subsection for one galaxy in the final sample (1411-GS).